nafiz678/nafiz678/README.md

 I'm a passionate developer with a keen interest in crafting unique and user-friendly web applications.
 Currently studying and enhancing my skills, I aspire to become a full-stack developer.
 Challenges and creativity fuel my journey.

 #### 💡 A Few Things About Me:
+- 🌱 I’m currently learning **Next Js**
+- 🎨 Skilled at designing visually appealing and modern interfaces.
 - ⚽ Huge football fan – love playing and watching the game.
 - 🎮 Gaming enthusiast who enjoys problem-solving and strategy.
-- 🎨 Skilled at designing visually appealing and modern interfaces.

-- 🌱 I’m currently learning **Next Js**

 - 👨‍💻 All of my projects are available at [https://nafiz-ryne.web.app](https://nafiz-ryne.web.app)

-- 📫 How to reach me **nafizulikram3@gmail.com**
+  📫 How to reach me **nafizulikram3@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">